 These are familiar flavors to any whiskey lover, but they are rendered in an airy, gossamer way that creates an entirely unique whiskey experience.
 In fact, with such an unusual texture and structure, you could argue that these rice whiskies are in some ways more authentically Japanese than traditional Japanese whiskey, modeled on Scotch and almost exclusively made from imported barley.

-This article first appeared in W&S December 2016.
+This story was featured in W&S December 2016.